boonrs/ps_replace/README.md

 ps_replace
 ==========
 PowerShell script to replace key words in a directory.
 This was specifically built to update strings for deploying a DotNetNuke site to multiple environments.

+# Usage
+* Update the config with the appropriate values for your environment.
+* Right click the ps_replace.ps1 file and choose *Run with PowerShell*.

 # Config
 The config schema looks like this: